 2) A detailed introductory description, of no more than five (5) pages, supplying evidence of the significance of the research or creative activity and the level of sustained activity at the rank of Professor.
 The description should highlight activities that demonstrate a sustained commitment to scholarship subsequent to the nominee's promotion to full professor.

-Examples of research or creative activity achievements are the following:
+Include research or creative activity achievements in the following areas:

-• nationally or internationally recognized exhibits, productions, or publications;
+• significant publications and/or nationally or internationally recognized exhibits, or productions

 • significant impact of the scholarship upon the discipline;

 • mentoring of students and faculty in research or creative activities;

 • significant service to the dissemination of research or creative activities through professional organizations.